shnewto/can-we-talk/README.md

 Superficially, the purpose of this Python 3 program is to provide examples to supplement the talk titled _CAN we talk Python?
 Talking to your vehicle over the CAN bus with Python_, first given at the PDX Python User Group in July of 2018.
+You can watch the video (here)[https://www.youtube.com/watch?v=r1QgGO23ob4].

 The program itself however, actually does interesting things.
 When properly configured and connected to your vehicle's OBD-II port, this program retrieves the following information from the vehicle: